Colony Theater

 Probably so.

-Though the City of Miami Beach deny that there are spirits residing in the theatre, so many people have experienced these spirits points to the reality that they are there.
+Though the City of Miami Beach denies that there are spirits residing in the theatre, so many people have experienced them that it points to the reality that they are there.

 The theatre crew are quite fond of the spirit who hangs around the stage area.
 Many people have been the target of his teasing, experienced the little white spirit poodle, and have seen this 1930s woman who looks real but vanishes suddenly before their eyes!